 Commissioner Saltzman informed the Commission that both AC Transit and BART have been working on measures for several years and are concerned with competion for the gas tax measure.
-She also expressed concerns for the limited amount of time the region allowed for a greate public process and discussion
+She also expressed concerns for the limited amount of time the region allowed for a greate public process and discussion require the consideration of active transportation and transit routes in the algorithms used to develop the pavement plan in the proposed gas tax.

-Commissioner Haggerty stated that MTC has been discussing a gas tax for at least 15years and this is the first time that there was a favorable polling response for the tax.
+Commissioner Haggerty stated that MTC has been discussing a gas tax for at least 15-years and this is the first time that there was a favorable polling response for the tax.

 There was a public comment on this item by Preston Jordan from Alameda Strollers and Rollers.
-He stated that MTC should include complete street requirements and require the consideration of active transportation and transit routes in the algorithms used to develop the pavement plan in the proposed gas tax.
+He stated that MTC should include complete street requirements and